 W.S.
 McIntosh, photographed in 1961, is often cited as the “father of civil rights” in Dayton.
 He challenged segregation in Dayton before the civil rights movement gained attention nationally.
-DAYTON DAILY NEWS ARCHIVE
+DAYTON DAILY NEWS/ WRIGHT STATE UNIVERSITY SPECIAL COLLECTIONS AND ARCHIVE

 “At last the white and Negro citizens of this community should realize that we’ve got a race problem here,” he told a reporter while in jail.
 “It’s been with us for years but nobody was willing to talk about it.”